 If you have been in the market for a new sight or maybe you are just considering trying something new I highly recommend checking out HHA Sports and see their full line of sights to find the one that is right for you.

 Recently I decided to upgrade my compound bow after nearly a year of going back and forth on what I should get.
 The best advice I can give you is to go to a professional.
-Find a local archery shop that you have researched and comes highly recommended.
-There are a lot of people who can provide you with information regarding archery but you need a highly trained professional to make sure that you make the right purchase.
+There are a lot of people who can provide you with information regarding archery but you need a knowledgeable professional to make sure that you make the right purchase.

 Check out your local archery shop.
-Speak to a professional.
 Have them fit you for a bow so you know exactly what you need.
 Find out about the latest equipment on the market.
-Be informed and make a informed decision because this is a big purchase.
+Make an informed decision because this is a big purchase.
 Another thing to consider is how serious you are about the sport.
 Bows can range from $200 to $2000 or more depending on what you add or change out on your rig.
 You can upgrade almost any aspect of your bow.
 Are you wanting to get into the sport of archery or primarily going to use the bow for hunting?
 These are all deciding factors on what bow might be right for you.

 I found a trusted professional that I go to for all of my archery needs.
 They set up everything on my bow all the way down to fitting me for the proper arrows.
 Safety can never be overlooked and having a professional on your side is always in your favor.

 Here’s a great article from Mia Anstine for anyone interested in hunting but not sure where to start. https://www.womensoutdoornews.com/2013/12/six-ways-get-started-hunting/